shadowwalker/next-pwa/README.md

   - default: see the **Runtime Caching** section for the default configuration
   - accept an array of cache entry objects, [please follow the structure here](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build#.RuntimeCachingEntry)
   - Note: the order in the array matters.
 The first rule that capture the request wins.
 Therefore, please **ALWAYS** put rules with larger scope behind the rules with smaller and specific scope.
-- publicExcludes - array of glob pattern strings to excludes files in `public` folder being precached.
+- publicExcludes - array of glob pattern strings to exclude files in `public` folder being precached.
-  - default: `[]` - i.e. default behavior will precache all the files inside your `public` folder
+  - default: `[]` - this means default behavior will precache all the files inside your `public` folder
   - example: `['!img/super-large-image.jpg', '!fonts/not-used-fonts.otf']`
+- buildExcludes - array of extra pattern or function to exclude files for precaching in `.next/static` (or your custom build) folder
+  - default: `[]`
+  - doc: Array of (string, RegExp, or function()).
+One or more specifiers used to exclude assets from the precache manifest.
+This is interpreted following the same rules as webpack's standard exclude option.
 - subdomainPrefix: string - url prefix to allow hosting static files on a subdomain
   - default: `""` - i.e. default with no prefix
   - example: `/subdomain` if the app is hosted on `example.com/subdomain`